Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 | Bagaev et al. 2021 Table S6 | Cancer Cell journal, supplementary | TME subtype labels for TCGA patients | subtype comparison analysis |

 The Liu et al. and Bagaev et al. files are not in the authors GitHub repo.
 They come from two separate published papers that the SPoTLIghT paper references in its Methods section.
 Both need to be downloaded manually and uploaded when running the Colab notebook.

----

-## Limitations

-The paper itself mentions a few things worth noting.
-The CPTAC validation cohort only has 4 deceased patients out of 36, which is a very small positive class for evaluating survival prediction.
-The sensitivity of 75% and specificity of 72% should be interpreted carefully given this.
-Larger validation cohorts would strengthen the conclusion.

-The spatial maps are at tile level resolution which is roughly 25 microns per tile, not single cell resolution.
-Some fine-grained spatial patterns may be missed at this scale.

-The model was trained on fresh frozen tissue slides from TCGA.
-Clinical practice mostly uses formalin fixed paraffin embedded (FFPE) tissue.
-The paper does show the method works on FFPE too but a systematic comparison between the two tissue types has not been done.

-Only four cell types were studied.
-The tumor microenvironment has many more cell types like macrophages, dendritic cells and NK cells that could be informative if molecular signatures for them were included.

----

 ## How to run the notebook